ErwanJes/jekyll-theme-onepage/README.md

 # jekyll-theme-onepage

 Welcome to jekyll-theme-onepage.
-You'll find everything you need in order to built a one page website with a portfolio with Jekyll.
+You'll find everything you need to built a one page website with a portfolio based on Jekyll.
+Every posts is a portfolio project instead of a blog post.

 This template is based on bootstrap (ccs, javascript) and use jQuery (javascript).
 This theme embed a fully functional website with a few files and code.

-To experiment with this code, add some content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

 Here is what it looks like: